0xdead4f/jswatch/README.md

 **Example prompt:**

-> "Monitor [https://target.com/admin](https://target.com/admin) for changes to the JS bundle that contains the DeleteItem mutation.
-It's behind a webpack federation setup."
+> *"Monitor https://target.com/admin for changes to the JS bundle that contains the DeleteItem mutation.
+It's behind a webpack federation setup."*

-The agent will create the full YAML config with the pipeline steps, scan logic, validation regex, and AST diffing enabled.
+The agent will create the full YAML config with the pipeline steps, scan logic, validation regex, and AST diffing — ready to run.

 ---